Arian-Vaezi/shapiq-text-llm-explanations/src/demos/SentimentAnalysis/README.md

 **Sarcasm is hard.** Both models mostly fail to detect it; k-SII shows diffuse interactions with no clean structure.
 The one correct French case appears to be an accident of literal negative vocabulary (*ennuyeux*), not irony detection.
-An honest null result — the method cannot reveal a phenomenon the model never learned.
+An honest null result, the method cannot reveal a phenomenon the model never learned.

 ---